zoxpx/pxdocs/content/cloud-references/cloud-config.md

         consul:http://consul.yourdomain.com:8500
 ```

-**storage**:   Array of devices to be used as part of the PX Storage Fabric.
+**storage**:   Array of devices to be used as part of the Portworx Storage Fabric.
 This can be either volume-ids for cloud providers or path to attached devices.

 ```yaml
 Ex: